 Previously, SCCPIR researchers tested the effectiveness of the diabetes drug metformin in helping women with PCOS achieve pregnancy.
 In addition to high androgen levels, women with PCOS often experience insulin resistance, a pre-diabetic condition in which higher-than-normal amounts of insulin are required to allow glucose to enter tissues.
 Although metformin showed promise, a follow-up study by the RMN ultimately determined that treatment of PCOS with clomiphene, a drug used to induce ovulation, is more effective in helping women to achieve pregnancy than is metformin.
 Recently, another RMN study determined that the drug letrozole, which works by a different mechanism from clomiphene, was even more effective than clomiphene in helping women with PCOS achieve pregnancy.

 Some SCCPIR researchers are working on other aspects of the PCOS puzzle.
 A team at the SCCPIR center at the University of Virginia has focused on the possible link between androgens and obesity.
-They’ve found that obese girls in the early stages of puberty are more likely than girls of normal weight to have high androgen levels.
-Androgen levels were especially high in obese girls who entered puberty early—their androgen levels were five times higher than those of normal weight girls who entered puberty early.
+They’ve found that girls with obesity in the early stages of puberty are more likely than girls of typical weight to have high androgen levels.
+Androgen levels were especially high in girls with obesity who entered puberty early—their androgen levels were five times higher than those of girls of typical weight who entered puberty early.

 We haven’t been able to solve the puzzle of PCOS just yet.
 But we believe that our network of researchers have put key pieces of the puzzle into position, and, based on what they’ve assembled so far, will make important advances in the years to come.